sarahciston/codingcare/posts/guide.md

 ## Share playlists

 Snacks are rivaled only by music and movement in the essentials for our meetups.
 At our first gathering, we began a collaborative playlist that always kicks off with Queen's "Don't Stop Me Now."
 This track became our theme song at our very first meetup, when I asked if folks would like background music while we worked, and an otherwise very quiet student piped up out of the blue with this amazing suggestion.
-Perhaps it seems out of character as a rallying cry for a room full of people typing on computers, but I argue that "Don't Stop Me Now" speaks to a Code Collective mindset finds joy in doing the impossible:
+Perhaps it seems out of character as a rallying cry for a room full of people typing on computers, but I argue that it speaks to a Code Collective mindset that finds joy in doing the impossible:

 >"Tonight I'm gonna have myself a real good time / I feel alive / And the world, I'll turn it inside out, yeah / I'm floating around in ecstasy / So (Don't stop me now) (Don't stop me) / 'Cause I'm having a good time / Having a good time / I'm a shooting star, leaping through the sky like a tiger / Defying the laws of gravity / I'm a racing car, passing by like Lady Godiva / I'm gonna go, go, go, there's no stopping me"
+><footer>–Queen, "Don't Stop Me Now</footer>

 <!-- ![Freddie](../assets/img/freddie.gif) -->